NVME-git/NYC-TLC-Data-Engineering/README.md

 The model also included staging tables for fhv and fhvhv rides which can be queried to determine the number of rides per ride type per borough.

+### How to run this project

+1. Create an IAM role on AWS
+    * Attach the AmazonS3ReadOnlyAccess policy.
+2. Create a security group in the Amazon EC2 console with the following values:
+    * Type: Custom TCP Rule
+    * Protocol: TCP
+    * Port Range: 5439
+    * Source: select Custom IP, then type 0.0.0.0/0
+3. Launch a redshift cluster using the IAM role and security group you defined previously.
+    * For this project, dc2.large cluster configuration is sufficient.
+    * CPU: 7 EC2 compute units (2 virtual cores) per node
+    * Memory: 15.25 GiB per node
+    * Storage: 160 GB SSD per node
+    * Cluster type: Single node
+4. Create an IAM user to allow you to issue commands to both Redshift and S3
+    * Assign programmatic access with the following policies:
+        * AmazonRedshiftFullAccess
+        * AmazonS3ReadOnlyAccess
+    * Save your credentials because it is only accessible at creation.
+5. Install Apache-Airflow and dependencies
+    * Run airflow:
+        * airflow init
+        * airflow scheduler
+        * airflow webserver
+    * Create the following connections:
+        * redshift: a postgres connection with your cluster details.
+        * aws_credentials: an Amazon connection with your IAM user key.
+6. The S3 bucket "nyc-tlc-udacity" has been created as  of (8 November 2019) with the 'taxi_zones.json' file and 'jsonpaths.json' manifest.
+If the bucket is no longer accessible at any time, you may upload these files to your own S3 bucket and change the s3_bucket value in the task t1a operator to your own bucket name.

 ### Further considerations
 If the following scenarios occur, the effect on the project will be as follows:
 1. The data was increased by 100x.